Nicolás Maduro: Public opinion

-Source: Datanálisis to July 2017.
+Source: Data Analysis to July 2017.
 In March 2019, Maduro's approval rating was 14%.

 In October 2013, Maduro's approval rating stood between 45% and 50% with Reuters stating that it was possibly due to Hugo Chávez's endorsement.
 One year later in October 2014, Maduro's approval rating was at 24.5% according to pollster Datanálisis.
 In November 2014, Datanálisis polls indicated that more than 66% of Venezuelans believed that Maduro should not finish his six-year term, with government supporters representing more than 25% of those believing that Maduro should resign.
 In March and April 2015, Maduro saw a small increase in approval after initiating a campaign of anti-US rhetoric following the sanctioning of seven officials accused by the United States of participating in human rights violations.

 During a recall movement gathered from late-October through November 2016, a poll by Venebarómetro found that "88% of 'likely' voters in a recall would choose to oust Maduro."
 Among similar polls, Hercon concluded that up to 81.3% of voters responded being willing to recall Maduro, Meganálisis that up to 78.3% of respondents disagreed that Maduro continued governing, and Datanálisis that 75% of Venezuelans considered that Maduro should be recalled.

 In September 2018, Meganálisis polls found that 84.6% of Venezuelans surveyed wanted Maduro and his government to be removed from power.
 Following the suspension of the recall movement, a Venebarómetro poll found that 61.4% found that Maduro had become a dictator, while in a poll taken by Keller and Associates 63% of those questioned thought that Maduro was a dictator.